Reactor with Multiple Processes: ASM1/ASM3 with Aeration

 # Reactor with additional aeration

-Hereby, the default process automatically added, the equally named states are connected and the rates of both processes added.
+Hereby, the default process is automatically added, the equally named states are connected and the rates of both processes summed up.

 Note